quot3s/quot3s.github.io/quotes6.md

   </div>

 <div class="quote-card">
     <div class="quote-text">Hey everyone, I support and care for illegals.
 You came here legally.
 Lol.
 Support both.
-Each have their own merits.
+Each have their own struggles.
 Take over the entire country, one immigrant at a time.</div>
   </div>

 <div class="quote-card">
-    <div class="quote-text">I doubt how did you become a Staff Security Advocate.
+    <div class="quote-text">I doubt how did you become a Staff Security Director.
 Did anyone do a medical check on you?
 Probably not.
 The inmates are <em>still</em> running the asylum.</div>
   </div>

 <div class="quote-card">
     <div class="quote-text">How do you explain a 2-year gap in your resume?
 "Sir, I went hiking up to the mountains to do some soul-searching and find inner-peace.
 Now, I have changed for the better."
-Literally, know a coworker who went for a 1-year trip to Nepal but she is white and they make visits the East to do hippie things, so she is good.</div>
+Literally, know a coworker who went for a 1-year trip to Nepal but she is white and they make visits to the East to do hippie things, so she is good.</div>
   </div>
-xc

 <div class="quote-card">
     <div class="quote-text">What are the qualifications required to work at Macrohard, I wonder.
 It might end up auto-rejecting an entire race.</div>